laryn/bootstrap_icons/README.md

 - Install this module using [the official Backdrop CMS instructions]( https://backdropcms.org/guide/modules).

-- Visit the configuration page under Administration > Configuration > Content Authoring > Boostrap Icons (admin/config/content/bootstrap_icons) where you will find a setting to choose whether to use the CDN or the bundled library.
+- Visit the configuration page under Administration > Configuration > Content Authoring > Boostrap Icons (admin/config/content/bootstrap_icons) where you will find a setting to choose whether to use the CDN, the bundled library, or simply to use the Backdrop core icon API without including additional CSS from the Bootstrap library.

 Related Modules
 -------------